yWorks/yfiles-for-html-demos/demos/showcase/logicgates/README.md

 ## Graph Creation

-A port [port aware graph builder](../../databinding/port-aware-graph-builder/index.html) is used to create the graph, connecting the edges with specific ports defined in the business data.
+A [Port-aware Graph Builder Demo](../../databinding/port-aware-graph-builder/index.html) is used to create the graph, connecting the edges with specific ports defined in the business data.

 ## Things to Try